 Medical and pharmaceutical waste from households

-- Mail-back programs for mercury, lighting, dental, medical and electronic wastes.
+Mail-back programs for mercury, lighting, dental, medical and electronic wastes.
 (Local pharmacies often stock mail-in disposal kits for sharps and/or household medications.)

-- If you've undergone treatment with radiopharmaceuticals for a disease like thyroid cancer, some wastes you generate may be contaminated with residual radiation.
+If you've undergone treatment with radiopharmaceuticals for a disease like thyroid cancer, some wastes you produce may be contaminated with residual radiation.

-- Certain wastes may have to be temporarily stored, typically for a week or more, to allow the residual radiation to decay before placing them out with your trash.
+Certain wastes may have to be temporarily stored, typically for a week or more, before placing them out with your trash.

-- You and your caregiver should closely follow the instructions provided by your doctor regarding waste disposal.
+You and your caregiver should closely follow the instructions provided by your doctor about waste disposal.